 OPEN DAILY | 10AM-6PM | FREE ADMISSION

-The Bainbridge Island Museum of Art (BIMA) is a regional art museum showcasing contemporary art and craft of the Puget Sound area.
-Visitors come from Bainbridge Island, Kitsap County, Seattle and as far away as New York and Egypt. whose mission is to engage a diverse population with the art and craft of our region and our time.
-Since opening ourits doors in June 2013, BIMA has hosted over 230,000 visitors.
+The Bainbridge Island Museum of Art (BIMA) is a regional art museum showcasing the contemporary art and craft of the Puget Sound area for visitors from Kitsap County, Seattle and as far away as New York and Egypt.
+Since opening its doors in June 2013, BIMA has hosted over 350,000 visitors.

 As a BIMA business sponsor and partner, you’re showing your customers your support for the community, culture and arts education.
-BIMA will assure your business you will receives broad and special recognition that will reach over 80,000 people annually.
+BIMA will assure your business receives broad and special recognition that will reach over 90,000 people annually.

 BIMA is a unique resource in our community and our region.
 Our exhibits focus on lesser-known artists’ work and topics relevant to today’s complex times.
-Local residents and visitors from the area, the nation Our visitors tell us they have and the world have enjoyed and been inspired by BIMA’s exhibits, artist lectures, hands-on workshops, film series and more.
+Local residents and visitors from around the world have enjoyed and been inspired by BIMA’s exhibits, artist lectures, hands-on workshops, film series and more.
 BIMA has become a gathering place for community and nonprofit organizations as well as businesses in the area.

 We hope you’ll take the time to review the sponsorship opportunities listed below.
 BIMA is also happy to work with you to establish a program that meets your business’ unique needs.